google.com, pub-6163986048689870, DIRECT, f08c47fec0942fa0

 Future work: More region-specific data is needed.
 In Vietnam and India, systematic field studies (like those done in Bangladesh) would allow precise accounting of water use per kg fabric.
 In Germany, tracking virtual water in imported fibers could inform trade policies.
 Advances in digital monitoring (IoT flow meters) will improve accuracy in LCA.

 In conclusion, a detailed water-footprint LCA – from fiber farming to wet processing – reveals the priorities for conservation.
-Quantitative comparisons (e.g. Table 1 and Figures 1–3) show that synthetic fibers typically have far smaller water footprints than cotton, and that processing steps, while significant, are often a smaller share of total water use than cultivation.
+Quantitative comparisons (e.g., Table 1 and Figures 1–3) show that synthetic fibers typically have far smaller water footprints than cotton, and that processing steps, while significant, are often a smaller share of total water use than cultivation.
 For stakeholders in technical textiles, these insights allow targeting the greatest water savings while maintaining product performance.

 Frequently Asked Questions (FAQs)